 This Strawberry Basil Vodka Cocktail is amazingly simple to prepare and the perfect refreshing sip for summer!
 Bursting with fresh strawberries, sweet basil and subtle vodka, this fruity cocktail is ideal for both relaxing and entertaining!
 Plus, this recipe pulls double duty and can easily transform into a mocktail!

 Are you looking for more delicious cocktail recipes?!
-Try these crowd-favorites: Rum Runner Cocktail, Tequila Kiwi Cocktail, Rum Blue Island Cocktail, Spicy Mango Margarita and Blackberry Peach Elderflower Cocktail!
+Try these crowd-favorites: Mimosa (Champagne Cocktail!), Rum Runner Cocktail, Tequila Kiwi Cocktail, Rum Blue Island Cocktail, Spicy Margarita and Blackberry Peach Elderflower Cocktail!

 Update: This post was originally published in May 2017.
 I made updates to the post below to include more information about strawberry cocktails.